yusufmunircloud/CloudML/ML on AWS/Predicting Stock Prices with Sagemaker/Predicting Stock Prices with Sagemaker-Pt1.md

 2. Click on the domain and select "Canvas" from the available services.
 3. Wait for the Canvas application to load.

+### 5.2 Dataset Integration

+1. Connect to the S3 bucket containing your dataset.
+2. Import the uploaded CSV file into SageMaker Canvas for further analysis.

 ## Conclusion

-In this documentation, we covered the entire process of setting up the foundation for a stock price prediction project.
-This includes obtaining data, cleaning it, and establishing the required AWS infrastructure.
-The next steps involve utilizing SageMaker Canvas to build and deploy machine learning models.
+This documentation comprehensively covered the entire process of setting up the foundation for a stock price prediction project.
+From obtaining data, cleaning it, and establishing AWS infrastructure to utilizing SageMaker Canvas for building and deploying machine learning models.

-Stay tuned for the upcoming series of videos where we dive deeper into working with SageMaker Canvas and running models on the prepared dataset.
+Stay tuned for the upcoming series of videos, where we will delve deeper into working with SageMaker Canvas and running models on the prepared dataset.